 Aim for Comprehensive Visibility

-Use a cloud-native solution to aggregate data from different cloud providers and display them in a unified dashboard.
+Use a cloud-native solution to aggregate data from different cloud providers and display it in a unified dashboard.
 This gives your business a holistic view of all interactions across its multi-cloud ecosystem.
 A comprehensive security platform like a CNAPP spans both cloud posture and runtime for a better overall view.

 Use Automated Cloud Management Solutions